wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-java-get-started.md

 ## Next steps

-At this point, you have a Java application server running in your web app in Azure.
+At this point, you have a Java application server running in your web app in Azure App Service.
 To deploy your own code to the web app, see [Add an application or webpage to your Java web app].

 For more information about developing Java applications in Azure, see the [Java Developer Center].